michaelschueler/dynamics-w90/README.md

 ## Plotting ##

 Check the scripts in the `examples` directory.
+Scripts ending with `_txt.py` do not require HDF5 support and directly read txt-based output.